opentable/uk-tech-blog/source/_posts/upgrading-puppet-with-puppet.markdown

 date: 2014-04-07 13:23
 comments: true
 author: lbennett
-categories: [Puppet, Maintenance, Windows, Puppetversion]
+tags: [Puppet, Maintenance, Windows, Puppetversion]
 ---

 As part of one of our recent [ForgeFriday](/blog/2014/04/04/forgefriday-our-commitment-to-the-puppet-forge/) efforts we released a new module puppetversion with the purpose of managing the installation and upgrade of Puppet in a platform agnostic way.